 Is planning approval required for single dwellings on land zoned residential?
 Yes.
 In almost all residential Zones, single dwellings are classified as 'development with consent' requiring development approval.
-However, under state planning policies a single dwelling may be eligible for assessment as complying development.
+However, under state planning policies or local council planning policies, a single dwelling may be eligible for assessment as complying development.
 Is there a statutory timeframes for planning approval (where required)?
 Yes.
 Local councils have 40 days to make a determination on a development application (and 60 days for Integrated or Designated Development applications).
-Councils or referral authorities can 'stop the clock' for a 'reasonable period' if they seek additional information from the applicant.
+Councils or referral authorities can 'stop the clock' for a 'reasonable period' if they seek additional information in the first 21 or 25 days of the assessment period.
 Is there a fast track assessment pathway for dwellings?
 Yes.
-Under the state planning policies, a single dwelling is generally eligible to be considered as complying development it is eligible under the Local Environmental Plan and designed to meet the relevant development standards set out in the Housing Code.
-Complying development is a combined planning and construction approval for straightforward development that can be determined through a fast-track assessment by a council or an accredited certifier - this includes the construction of a one or two-story dwelling house.
+Under the state planning policies or local council planning policies, a single dwelling is generally eligible to be considered as complying development if designed to meet the relevant design code set out in those policies.
+Complying development is a combined planning and construction approval for straightforward development that can be determined through a fast-track assessment by a council or an accredited certifier - this includes construction of a dwelling.
 Is there a statutory time for fast track?
-No. Complying development certificates however, can be issued within 20 days if the proposal complies with all the relevant requirement in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.
+Yes.
+Complying development certificates must be issued within 20 days where requiring neighbour notification is required and 10 days in all other cases.
+A complying development certificate is combined planning and building approval in a single consent.
 Who is responsible for issuing building approvals?
 A building approval (Construction Certificate) is required for all building work that is not complying development.
 A building approval can be issued by either a local council certifier or a private certifier.
 Is there a statutory timeframe for building approvals?
 Yes.
 28 days is timeframe for deemed refusal of Constriction Certificate, unless the application is made together with the DA, then statutory timeframe links to DA assessment.